 Forget uncomfortable plane journeys and stressful car rides, Thalys high-speed trains can whisk you directly from the centre of Brussels to the centre of Paris in an hour and a half.
 You can also travel on TGV trains with a quick change in Lille along the way.
 Travel in Thalys’ First Class on your way to swapping waffle houses in Belgium for patisseries in France, with wider comfortable seats and a complimentary meal along the way.

 Once you arrive into Paris Gare du Nord station, it’s just a 15-minute stroll to the banks of Canal Saint-Martin – the perfect place for people watching as barges navigate the locks.
-Whether you’re venturing to Paris to take in iconic sights like the Eiffel Tower or watch the sunset over the city from Montmartre, Thalys trains will get you there smoothly.
+Whether you’re venturing to Paris to take in iconic sights like the Eiffel Tower or watch the sunset over the city from Montmartre and Sacre Coeur, Thalys trains will get you there smoothly.
+Don't miss a visit to the Arc de Triomphe, Notre Dame and the Louvre too.

 Keen to learn more?
 Start your search for train tickets from Paris to Brussels in our Journey Planner at the top of the page, or read on for train times, journey information and tips on finding cheap tickets.